Battle of Wakefield: Background

 King Henry VI ascended the throne in 1422, when he was only nine months old.
 He grew up to be an ineffective king, and prone to spells of mental illness.
 There were increasingly bitter divisions among the officials and councillors who governed in Henry's name, mainly over the conduct of the Hundred Years' War with France.
 By the early 1450s, the most important rivalry was that between Richard, Duke of York, and Edmund Beaufort, Duke of Somerset.
 York argued for a more vigorous prosecution of the war, to recover territories recently lost to the French, while Somerset belonged to the party which tried to secure peace by making concessions.
 York had been Lieutenant in France for several years and resented being supplanted in that office by Somerset, who had then failed to defend Normandy against French armies.

 York was not only the wealthiest magnate in the land, but was also descended through both his parents from King Edward III, leading to calls that he be recognised as successor to the childless King Henry.
-His rival, Somerset, belonged to the Beaufort family, who were distant cousins of King Henry.
-Originally illegitimate, the Beauforts had been made legitimate by an act of Parliament but were supposedly barred from the line of succession to the throne.
-However, there was always the possibility that this could be circumvented and the Beaufort line eventually produced King Henry VII and the Tudor dynasty (via Somerset's niece, Margaret Beaufort).
+His rival, Somerset, belonged to the Beaufort family, who were originally illegitimate descendants of Edward III.
+The Beauforts had been made legitimate by a papal bull, but due to a proclamation of Richard II were supposedly barred from the line of succession to the throne.
+However, there was always the possibility that this could be circumvented, and the Beaufort line eventually produced King Henry VII and the Tudor dynasty via Somerset's niece, Margaret Beaufort.